isc-projects/bind9/doc/notes/notes-9.17.2.rst

    timers also include expire and refresh times.
 Contributed by Paul Frieden, Verizon Media.
 [GL #1232]

--  ``dig`` and other tools can now print the Extended DNS Error (EDE) option when it appears in a request or response.
-[GL #1834]

--  Per-type record count limits can now be specified in ``update-policy`` statements, to limit the number of records of a particular type that can be added to a domain name via dynamic update.
-[GL #1657]

--  ``named`` and ``named-checkzone`` now reject master zones that have a DS RRset at the zone apex.
-Attempts to add DS records at the zone apex via UPDATE will be logged but otherwise ignored.
-   DS records belong in the parent zone, not at the zone apex.
-[GL #1798]

 Feature Changes
 ~~~~~~~~~~~~~~~

--  BIND 9 no longer sets receive/send buffer sizes for UDP sockets,
-   relying on system defaults instead.
-[GL #1713]

--  The default rwlock implementation has been changed back to the native
-   BIND 9 rwlock implementation.
-[GL #1753]

--  The native PKCS#11 EdDSA implementation has been updated to PKCS#11
-   v3.0 and thus made operational again.
-Contributed by Aaron Thompson.
-   [GL !3326]

--  The OpenSSL ECDSA implementation has been updated to support PKCS#11
-   via OpenSSL engine (see engine_pkcs11 from libp11 project).
-[GL
-   #1534]

--  The OpenSSL EdDSA implementation has been updated to support PKCS#11
-   via OpenSSL engine.
-Please note that an EdDSA-capable OpenSSL engine
-   is required and thus this code is only a proof-of-concept for the
-   time being.
-Contributed by Aaron Thompson.
-[GL #1763]

--  Message IDs in inbound AXFR transfers are now checked for
-   consistency.
-Log messages are emitted for streams with inconsistent
-   message IDs.
-[GL #1674]

--  ``dig +qid=<num>`` allows the user to specify a particular query ID
-   for testing purposes.
-[GL #1851]

 -  The default value of ``max-stale-ttl`` has changed from 1 week to 12 hours.
    This option controls how long named retains expired RRsets in cache as a